Kentico/xperience-module-openai-azure/README.md

 11. Start the DancingGoatCore site.
 12. Clear cookies in your browser.
 13. Optional – restart the IIS Express process.

-## Contributing

-To see the guidelines for Contributing to Kentico open source software, please see [Kentico's `CONTRIBUTING.md`](https://github.com/Kentico/.github/blob/main/CONTRIBUTING.md) for more information and follow the [Kentico's `CODE_OF_CONDUCT`](https://github.com/Kentico/.github/blob/main/CODE_OF_CONDUCT.md).

 ## License